iainctduncan/papers/source/features_usage.rst

-Finally, these facilities enable a workflow known as "self-scheduling" or "temporal recursion", in which a repeating function schedules the next pass of itself (Lazzarini, 2016, 115-116).
+Finally, these facilities enable a workflow known as "self-scheduling" or "temporal recursion", in which a repeating function schedules the next pass of itself (CTN: Lazzarini 2016, 115-116).
-.. citation (Lazzarini, 2016)
 This enables the composer to create evolving processes, as each pass of a function can change the data, (or even the code!) of the next pass of the function.
 One might think